KTH-RPL/OpenSceneFlow/README.md

 ## 2. Quick Start

 Don't forget to active Python environment before running the code.
+If you want to use [wandb](wandb.ai), replace all `entity="kth-rpl",` to your own entity otherwise tensorboard will be used locally.

 ```bash
 mamba activate opensf